NAV-369/Sales_Forecasting/README.md

 # Task 2 - Prediction of Store Sales

 ## Objective
 Prediction of sales is the central task in this challenge.
-You want to predict daily sales in various stores up to 6 weeks ahead of time.
+I want to predict daily sales in various stores up to 6 weeks ahead of time.
 This will help the company plan ahead of time.

 ## Steps
 ### 2.1 Preprocessing